Udhay-Brahmi/CS753_SpeechRepresentationComparison/README.md

 - **HuBERT Large**: Serves as the baseline for comparison; known for its robust performance in various speech tasks.

 ## Metric
 - **Centered Kernel Alignment (CKA)**: Used to measure the similarity between the representations from different models.
+CKA code derived from [this repository.](https://github.com/yuanli2333/CKA-Centered-Kernel-Alignment/tree/master)

 ## Prerequisites
 - Python 3.8 or newer